Bear81/sanctuary-pp1/Sanctuary Cove.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites.
 The links will open to a new tab to allow easy navigation for the user.
-  - Additionally the footer contains links for email and telephone using appropriate HTML tags.
+  - Additionally, the footer contains links for email and telephone using appropriate HTML tags.

 ![Footer](https://github.com/Bear81/sanctuary-pp1/blob/main/documentation-images/footer_ss.png)